Career Events & Workshops

 ID 3201 Career Planning (2 credits)

 Wondering what you'll do after graduation?
 This course provides you with tools to incorporate your talents, values, interests, and experience into your career exploration and decision making.
+You'll spend time reflecting on how CLA has helped you develop your Core Career Competencies, and will consider how your liberal arts education will be an asset to your job search.
 You'll learn sophisticated job-search strategies like marketplace research, strategic resume writing, networking, and interviewing.
 You can also explore internship and graduate school options.

 ID 3208 Internship Reflection (1 credit)